Amzani/apidesk-sdk-test-def/docs/models/components/updatecompanyrequestaccounttype.md

 # UpdateCompanyRequestAccountType

-The classification of the company's bank account, such as 'savings', 'checking', or 'business'.
-This property helps categorize the account for financial management purposes and should reflect the account type as recognized by the bank.
-It is used to update the company's financial profile in the CRM.
+Specifies the type of bank account, such as checking or savings.
+This information helps in categorizing the account for financial operations.
+Ensure the account type is correctly specified to align with the bank's classification.

 ## Example Usage